dlk3/udm-hacks/openvpn-udm/README.md

 EasyRSA is a tool that the OpenVPN development team has created to make the process of creating the PKI (public key infrastructure) associated with OpenVPN simpler.
 This PKI is where I create, store and manage all of the certificates, keys and configuration files for my OpenVPN server and clients.

 EasyRSA is available in the OpenVPN GitHub repository at (https://github.com/OpenVPN/easy-rsa/releases/latest).
-I downloaded the latest <code>EasyRSA-*.tgz</code> file found there and moved it to the "/mnt/data" directory on my UDM.
+Get the name of the latest <code>EasyRSA-*.tgz</code> file there and then substitute it into these commands to complete the installation:

-After connecting to my UDM via ssh, I installed EasyRSA with these commands:
 ```
 mkdir -p /mnt/data/openvpn/easyrsa
 curl -OJL https://github.com/OpenVPN/easy-rsa/releases/download/v3.0.8/EasyRSA-3.0.8.tgz